Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 ### <p align="center"> ![Optional - Storage Space Cleanup](https://github.com/user-attachments/assets/d39fc256-33a6-44a8-b071-ec67a83c56e4) </p>
 :::tip Optional
 This step removes ~50GB of unnecessary archives but requires re-downloading files when updating Uranium Fever.
+This is not recommended unless extra storage space is critically necessary.
 :::

 - Confirm the game runs properly **BEFORE** proceeding.